benhook1013/space-game/DESIGN.md

   front of the ship.
 - A deterministic world-space starfield generates stars per chunk using Poisson-disk sampling seeded by chunk coordinates.
 Low-frequency Simplex noise modulates density to create clusters and voids.
-Stars follow a weighted size/brightness distribution with optional subtle colour jitter.
+Multiple parallax layers with independent density and twinkle speed values add depth while star alpha animates over time for a subtle twinkle.
+Stars follow a weighted size/brightness distribution with optional colour jitter.
 Each chunk pre-renders to a cached `Picture` translated by `-playerPosition`, dropping tiles outside a small margin around the camera so memory stays bounded.
 The player flies over a static backdrop while circles draw faint-to-bright.
 A `debugDrawTiles` switch outlines tile boundaries when debug mode (`F1`) is